 Wichita Blue Juniper Information

 Wichita Blue juniper trees (Juniperus scopulorum ‘Wichita Blue’) are a cultivar of the tree called Rocky Mountain juniper or Colorado redcedar, native to the Rocky Mountains.
 The species tree can grow to 50 feet (15 m.) tall and 20 feet (6 m.) wide.

-If you like the look of a Rocky Mountain juniper but have a small garden, Wichita Blue is a good alternative, as this cultivar grows slowly to about 15 feet (4.5 m.) tall, although it can grow somewhat taller over time.
+If you like the look of a Rocky Mountain juniper but have a small garden, Wichita Blue is a good alternative, as this cultivar grows slowly to about 15 feet (4.5 m.) tall, although it can grow

 Wichita Blue juniper trees have attractive blue or silvery blue foliage.
 The color remains true all year long.
 Another advantage of growing Wichita Blue junipers is the fact that they are all male.
 This means that you don’t have berries releasing seeds in your yard.
 That makes Wichita Blue juniper tree care easier.